relevant-ai/RelevantCardsDocumentation/DOCS.md

 ### `loop` and `filter`

 It is often necesary to `loop` an array.
-For this refer to the Control-Flow section above **TODO: LINK THIS**.
+For this refer to the [Control-Flow section](#control-flow) above.
 Similarly, you can filter elements of an array using the `filter` method:

 ```swift
 // The filter method - First example